vratsel/generic-jms-ra/README.md

 2. Execute 'mvn install' to build the code.
 3. Execute 'mvn -Prelease install' to generate the deployable resource adapter.

-Remember, pre-built versions of the resource adapter archive are available in the [downloads section](https://github.com/jbertram/generic-jms-ra/downloads).

 ## Release Notes

 * **1.0.BETA**: The initial release.
 Basically a raw copy of the generic JMS JCA RA from the old JBoss AS code-base.
 Minimal code clean-up and refactoring done.
 The main change was eliminating the dependency on org.jboss.jms.jndi.JMSProviderAdapter.
-* **1.0.RC1**: Code style refactored.
+* **1.0.RC1**: Refactored code style.
 Refactored activation configuration properties to simplify and eliminate legacy code.
 Refactored transaction handling so simplify and eliminate legacy code (hacks) where JMS transactions were used alongside JTA transactions to "fake" real XA semantics.

 ## Transaction Support